chevron-down Created with Sketch Beta.

 3. The program ends with a +/- 15-minute Q&A. Speakers have the option to amend that time or take questions throughout the program.

 4. The program ends with the moderator’s housekeeping notes.
-The moderator will hand the program back to the Operator who will close the program for the attendees and stop the recording.
+The moderator will hand the program back to the Operator who will close the program for the attendees.

 5. The Operator will let you know it is safe to speak off-air so that the speakers can debrief and discuss how the program went.